 by Robert Wilkinson

 In this article we’re going to cover more significant factors in the Winter Solstice chart, including Sabian Symbols and Jones Patterns.
-And yes, this articles includes a ritual I do every year at this time that helps me let go of the old and welcome the new that I want to see in the next year!
+As I promised, this article includes a ritual I do every year at this time that helps me let go of the old and welcome the new that I want to see in the next year!
 Yes, it’s fun!!

 First, more on the Solstice chart.
-Saturn, ruler of the Sun, Pluto, and Mars, is at 9 Scorpio as one of the foundation legs of the Yod, or Finger of God, that dominates the landscape at present Rudhyar states this degree symbolizes the “mechanical inventiveness and control over nature needed to balance man’s emphasis on mind and self,” and “applied creativity.”
+Saturn, ruler of the Sun and Pluto, is at 20 Scorpio as one of the primary trio of planets anchoring the Grand Irrationality.
+Rudhyar states this degree symbolizes the “courage needed to enlarge sphere of being,” “readiness to press beyond self,” and “ the ‘woman’ within, opening the gates to Spirit.“

-This implies that the ruler of the Light/Life of the next 90 days is telling us to do some kind of repair work, go for a deeper communion with our Divine Self as well as others, and open to a newer, deeper social or emotional connectedness to repair something that has decayed.
-As Saturn is exactly sextile Pluto, this repair work will productively serve the larger reorganizational trend, allowing us to eliminate what is obstructing our ability to attune with the invisible world and our helpers there, whether Angels, Devas, nature spirits, or whatever else is assisting us whether we see them or not.
+This implies that the ruler of the Light/Life of the next 90 days is telling us to go deeper, go farther, with courage, into the unknown.
+Here we continue the work of feeling a deeper communion with our Divine Self as well as others, and open to a newer, deeper social or emotional connectedness to enter into unknown spiritual zones.
+As Saturn is septile Pluto, this will bring our world to the edge of critical choices, and the coming season will determine how our world will move forward while old forms literally melt down and disintegrate.

-Feelings will run very high this season, and drive most of the information seeking and decision making process.
-The trick will be to allow your feelings and experiences to lead you to get information and a clear vision that allows us to act without looping back into feelings and mind while ignoring the need to act.
+Feelings will run very high this season, though much will be driven by our dedication that reveals itself during this time of the Full Moon in Sag/Gemini, due to Mercury occupying the exact degree of the Full Moon Sun.
+We will lead with a search for new information, new understanding, and new vision.
+The trick will be to allow your feelings and experiences to lead you to get information and a clear vision that allows us to act clearly based in simple facts.
 Learn to identify how and what you feel and experience after a decision and action, since feelings will allow new perspectives to come forth.

 Given what’s happening in this Solstice chart and the fact that all of humanity confronts choices in each individual’s “forks in the road of destiny,” I will again offer you something I’ve given you in past Solstices.
 It’s a few lines from my favorite song, "Two Different Roads," written by Capricorn legend and music pioneer Michael Nesmith: